Essay writing: Developing a strong thesis statement

 Discovering interesting topics is a critical component of the essay-planning process.
 But a good topic isn’t enough to guarantee a successful paper!

-The goal of the initial prewriting stage is not to come up with a subject or a topic, per se, but to identify a controlling idea that will help guide and shape the essay and direct the student’s brainstorming efforts.
+The goal of the prewriting stage is not to come up with a subject or a topic, per se.
+Rather, the goal is to identify a controlling idea that will help guide and shape the essay and direct the student’s brainstorming efforts.
 That’s what developing a strong thesis statement is all about.

 Why Write a Thesis Statement?